Contributing

 configuration.rb # Gem configuration (user_model, hmac_secret)

-gateway_authentication.rb # Controller concern (current_user, authenticate_user!)
+gateway_authentication.rb # Controller concern (current_<scope>, authenticate_<scope>!)

-middleware.rb # Rack middleware (HMAC signature verification)
+middleware.rb # Rack middleware (HMAC-SHA256 signature verification)

 railtie.rb # Auto-registers middleware and controller concern